rpitelka/ratpac-two/doc/users_guide/waveform_analysis.rst

     /rat/proc WaveformAnalysisSinc

 For all of these processors, there is a utility located in ``util/src/`` called ``WaveformUtil.cc`` that provides useful analysis tools.
-For example, there are public methods to convert ADC counts to voltage, identify the peak of the waveform and the corresponding sample, get the total number of threshold crossings, etc.
+For example, there are public methods to convert ADC counts to voltage, identify the peak of the waveform and the corresponding sample, get the total number of threshold crossings, etc. Methods that are generally useful for waveform analysis purposes should be added to this utility class.

 -------------------------

-Lognormal fitting
+Lognormal Fitting
 `````````````````

-Describe lognormal fits.
+Fits a lognormal to a region around the digitized waveform peak.

 -------------------------

-Gaussian fitting
+Gaussian Fitting
 ````````````````

-Describe Gaussian fits.
+Fits a gaussian to a region around the digitized waveform peak.

 -------------------------

-Sinc interpolation
+Sinc Interpolation
 ``````````````````

 Describe sinc interpolation.